awsdocs/amazon-connect-admin-guide/doc_source/contact-actions-transfercontacttoqueue.md

 ## Restrictions<a name="transfercontacttoqueue-restrictions"></a>

-This action is supported in contact flows and transfer flows\.
+This action is supported in inbound contact flows and transfer flows\.
 It is not supported in whisper flows, customer queue flows, or hold flows\.

 ## Corresponding block in the UI<a name="transfercontacttoqueue-ui"></a>